Algebraic characterisation of relatively hyperbolic special groups: Introduction

-As a folklore, an interesting consequence of this theorem is that, among special groups, being hyperbolic relatively to abelian subgroups turns out to be preserved under elementary equivalence; in fact, the property depends only on the universal theory of the group.
-Consequently, once we know that limit groups are virtually special, we can reprove that they are hyperbolic relatively abelian subgroups (see Section \ref{section:elementaryequivalence}).
+As an interesting consequence of this theorem it turns out that, among special groups, being hyperbolic relative to abelian subgroups is preserved under elementary equivalence; in fact, the property depends only on the universal theory of the group.
+Therefore, once we know that limit groups are virtually special, we can reprove that they are hyperbolic relative to abelian subgroups (see Section \ref{section:elementaryequivalence}).

-Being hyperbolic relatively to free abelian subgroups is also known as \emph{having isolated flats} among CAT(0) groups \cite{IsolatedFlats}, and it is an interesting particular case of relatively hyperbolic groups as it provides interesting additional information on the group.
+Being hyperbolic relative to free abelian subgroups is also known as \emph{having isolated flats} among CAT(0) groups \cite{IsolatedFlats}, and it is an interesting particular case of relatively hyperbolic groups as it provides interesting additional information on the group.
 We refer to \cite{DrutuSapirI, DrutuSapirII, GrovesLimitRHI, GrovesLimitRHII} for more information on the tools available to study such groups and the kind of information which can be deduced.

 We do not know if the conclusion of Theorem \ref{thm:RHspecialAbelianMain} holds for any group acting geometrically on some CAT(0) cube complex.
 Probably the question is as hard as determining whether groups acting on CAT(0) cube complexes are hyperbolic if and only if they do not contain $\mathbb{Z}^2$.